Financial Aid FAQ

 7. When do I need to apply for aid?

 After you have been accepted for admission and have completed a Free Application for Federal Aid (FAFSA), you may apply for financial aid.
-Information on applying for Financial Aid at Baker University can be found at the Virtual Financial Aid Site.
+Find information about applying for Financial Aid at Baker University.

 8. Will scholarship and other resources affect my financial aid award?